cyanbun96/qrustyquake/README.md

   - None at all (useful for graphics settings adjustment)

-- Modern console features

-  - Centerprint logging with con_logcenterprint 1

 - BGM support

   - All the formats you can think of (i.e. whatever sdl3_mixer supports)

   - Optional, requires sdl3_mixer

+  - "keepmusic 1" in console to keep the music from restarting on death/load

 - The default audio rate is 11025 for more muffled WinQuake sound